Cyprus Property Transfer Fees and Stamp Duty Calculator

 For registering a property in the buyer’s name, transfer fees are required.
 These fees are determined by the property’s market value as assessed by the Land Registry on the purchase date.
 However, if VAT has been paid on the property, Property Transfer Fees are not applicable.

 Stamp duties are taxes imposed on property buyers at the time of registering the property sales agreement with the land registry.
+However, as of 1 January 2026, stamp duties are no longer applicable in Cyprus.

 Cyprus Stamp Duty And Transfer Fees Calculation Breakdown